When to Value a Company – Part 3: Issuing Stock Options to Attract Top Talent

 To avoid these risks, companies can seek advice from an independent business valuator who will determine the FMV of your stock for option pricing purposes.
 The valuation will be documented and presented in a report that can be submitted to the Canada Revenue Agency if you’re ever questioned about equity compensation in the future.
 The valuation report can be updated at subsequent intervals to ensure newly issued options are priced adequately as the company’s value changes over time.

-For more information about this topic, contact one of Smythe Advisory’s Chartered Business Valuators to see how we can help you determine the FMV of your stock for option pricing purposes.
+For more information about this topic, contact one of Smythe Advisory’s Chartered Business Valuators below to see how we can help you determine the FMV of your stock for option pricing purposes.